- Phone: 250-828-8222

 Jesus came to embrace the torture of a cross...

 Christmas is about giving because it is about Jesus who came solely to be our gift of redemption.
-While many of us will have visions dancing in our heads of mangers and trough-like cribs with shepherds and Magi peering upon the holy baby, the Father and Son understood what the incarnation truly meant: the entering of immortal God into the realm of agony and death.
+While many of us will have visions dancing in our heads of mangers and trough-like cribs with shepherds and Magi peering upon the holy baby, the Father and Son understood what the incarnation truly meant: the entering of immortal God into the realm of man, the realm of agony and death brought on by sin.
 And so it is appropriate during this season of wonder and magic, to stop and to think for a moment on hard and painful things.
-It is right to pause our shopping, feasting and gift-giving in order to pay out a few moments thinking of the cross.
+It is right to pause our shopping, feasting and gift-giving in order to take a few moments thinking of the cross.

 Can you imagine the blood?
 Can you hear the groaning and crying?
 Can you hear the crowd's laughter and mocking?
 The nails would have been heavy and large, far heavier and larger than nails that are used in construction today.
 There may not have been a sharpened point at the tip.
 Do you hear the grunting of the soldier as the hammer swung home to the loud report of the nail’s ringing?